 Cochrane Database Syst Rev. 2006;3:CD006104.

-DeKosky ST, Williamson JD, Fitzpatrick AL, et al. Ginko biloba for prevention of dementia: a randomized controlled trila.
+DeKosky ST, Williamson JD, Fitzpatrick AL, et al. Ginko biloba for prevention of dementia: A randomized controlled trial.

 Feldman HH, Jacova C. Mild cognitive impairment.